ansible/ansible-lint/docs/installing.md

 mentioned in this document.
 Before raising any bugs related to installation, ensure that you have followed the instructions below:

-- The installation method is mentioned in this document
+- You should use installation methods outlined in this document only.
 - You already upgraded the installer (`pip` or `pipx`) to the latest version available from pypi.org.
 If you installed them using your system package, you will need to install newer versions.